 While recyclers are struggling with current recycling technologies, inventors are working on a process that will combine the entire spectrum of plastic products into dense molded building products that are resistant to moisture, heat, and, of course, will not rot or decompose.
 When perfected, this process will remove nearly 100 percent of the plastic waste from landfills and, with the amount of available plastic waste, reduce the need for lumber in the building industry.

-Meanwhile, the General Kinematics R & D Laboratory is working full time to improve and advance the technology of vibratory and other automated screening equipment that improve efficiency and reduce labor costs, making recycling more effective as well as an economically viable solution.
+Meanwhile, the General Kinematics R & D Laboratory is working full time to improve and advance the technology of vibratory and other automated screening recycling equipment that improve efficiency and reduce labor costs, making recycling more effective as well as an economically viable solution.